Michael D. Moberly

 In today’s aggressive, predatorial, and winner-take-all business transaction environments its essential to determine if the about-to-be-purchased (intangible) assets can-will sustain a deal’s objectives.
 Therefore, negotiating transaction covenants in advance, function as entrées to…

-• identify and monitor risk to key assets which can materialize in the
+• identify and monitor risk to key assets which can materialize in the interim, and

 • safeguard and preserve asset value, revenues, and competitive